What is CFD trading and how does it work?

 CFD trading is defined as ‘the buying and selling of CFDs’, with ‘CFD’ meaning ‘contract for difference’.
 CFDs are a derivative product because they enable you to speculate on financial markets such as shares, forex, indices and commodities without having to take ownership of the underlying assets.

 Instead, when you trade a CFD, you are agreeing to exchange the difference in the price of an asset from the point at which the contract is opened to when it is closed.
-One of the main benefits of CFD trading is that you can speculate on price movements in either direction, with the profit or loss you make dependent on the extent to which your forecast is correct.
+One of the main features of CFD trading is that you can speculate on price movements in either direction, so there are opportunities in both bull and bear markets.

 Short and long CFD trading explained

 CFD trading enables you to speculate on price movements in either direction.
 So while you can mimic a traditional trade that profits as a market rises in price, you can also open a CFD position that will profit as the underlying market decreases in price.
 This is referred to as selling or ‘going short’, as opposed to buying or ‘going long’.

 If you think Apple shares are going to fall in price, for example, you could sell a share CFD on the company.
 You’ll still exchange the difference in price between when your position is opened and when it is closed, but will earn a profit if the shares drop in price and a loss if they increase in price.

 With both long and short trades, profits and losses will be realised once the position is closed.

 Leverage in CFD trading explained

 CFD trading is leveraged, which means you can gain exposure to a large position without having to commit the full cost at the outset.
 Say you wanted to open a position equivalent to 500 Apple shares.
 With a standard trade, that would mean paying the full cost of the shares upfront.
 With a contract for difference, on the other hand, you might only have to put up 20% of the cost.
 Learn more about the differences between CFDs and share trading.